What is Jimmy Goldstein's net worth?

 The property has an "infinity tennis court" on a connected lot that overlooks the Los Angeles skyline.

 Directly below the tennis court is an underground, fully functioning nightclub called "Club James."
 The club has hosted many, many celebrities.
-Rihanna held her 27th birthday party there, featuring attendees such as Mick Jagger, Leonardo DiCaprio and many more.
+Rihanna held her 27th birthday party there, featuring attendees such as Mick Jagger, Leonardo DiCaprio, and many more.

 Sheats-Goldstein Residence Donation

 If you were thinking of buying the Sheats-Goldstein someday, unfortunately, that's not gonna happen.
-In 2016 Jimmy Goldstein announced he had reached a deal to donate his famous house to the Los Angeles County Museum of Art ("LACMA") upon his death.
+In 2016, Jimmy Goldstein announced he had reached a deal to donate his famous house to the Los Angeles County Museum of Art ("LACMA") upon his death.

 In addition to donating the actual residence, Jimmy had to donate an additional $17 million trust fund to cover ongoing maintenance for the property after his death.

 The donation is the first of its kind for LACMA and includes not only the home and the interior furnishings but several other buildings on the property, as well as Goldstein's private art collection and other items.
 Although the donation will not fully go into effect until after Goldstein's death, LACMA plans to begin hosting limited tours and other events in the home.
-LACMA is planning to eventually use the space for fundraisers and exhibits to showcase the home's unique architectural characteristics and educate the public about Los Angeles' rich architectural history.
+LACMA is planning to eventually use the space for fundraisers and exhibits to showcase the home's unique architectural characteristics and educate the public about Los Angeles's rich architectural history.